JacobWeinbren/Emissions-UK/README.md

 [2011 Census Geography Boundaries (Lower Layer Super Output Areas and Data Zones)](https://statistics.ukdataservice.ac.uk/dataset/2011-census-geography-boundaries-lower-layer-super-output-areas-and-data-zones)

-## Prerequisites

--   Python 3.x
--   Pandas library
--   tqdm library
--   Node.js and npm (for the frontend)

 ## Setup

 Clone the repository and navigate into it: